rrwick/rrwick.github.io/_posts/2020-10-30-guide-to-bacterial-genome-assembly.md

 #### Hybrid sequencing

 Hybrid sequencing refers to getting both short and long reads from the sample isolate.
 This can give you the best of both worlds!
 Pretty much all downstream analyses will be available to you.
 Having a nice hybrid read set will also allow you to make a very high-quality assembly, perfect for creating reference genomes.
 It will also solve the small plasmid problem described above.
 Specifically, I would recommend you produce a deep (>100×) long-read set and a medium (\~50×) short-read set.
-This will allow you to perform a long-read-first hybrid assembly (e.g. Trycycler+Medaka+Polypolish+Pypolca), which in my experience is the most accurate.
+This will allow you to perform a long-read-first hybrid assembly (e.g. Autocycler+Medaka+Polypolish+Pypolca), which in my experience is the most accurate.

 I strongly encourage you to grow and extract the DNA only once for each isolate, using the same DNA for both short-read and long-read sequencing.
 This way you can be certain that the two read sets are in exact agreement and avoid the problems described in the [hybrid read set mismatch](#appendix-hybrid-read-set-mismatch) appendix.